 Fall Protection

-Workers can utilize either individual, localized anchor points or a horizontal lifeline cable system to prevent them from falling (travel restraint) or save them from hitting the ground (fall arrest) in the event they do fall.
+Workers can use either individual, localized anchor points or a horizontal lifeline cable system to prevent them from falling (travel restraint) or to save them from hitting the ground (fall arrest) if they do fall.